bensonthong/USB-Wi-Fi-Detector/README.md

 ## Project Description
 <br/>This project is built to showcase the effectiveness of keystroke injection using the Attiny85 microcontroller.
 It is designed to act stealthy and infiltrate Wi-Fi credentials using the command line interface and powershell.
 The motivation to build this project is to understand onsite hacking is done and its efficiency compared to remote hacking.
 The project works when the onsite hacker inserts the Attiny85 USB board on the victim's Windows machine.
 Following this, command keystrokes are done to grab all Wi-Fi credentials existing in the machine then it will run a downloaded powershell script to send the extracted Wi-Fi credentials in a single text file via SMTP process to the attacker's gmail.

-<br/> This project provides a general understanding powershell scripts, hardware hacking, commands targeting cmd and powershell, necessary firmware needed, and programming the Attiny85.
+<br/> This project provides a general understanding of powershell scripts, hardware hacking, commands targeting cmd and powershell, necessary firmware needed, and programming the Attiny85.
 Wireshark is used to capture and analyze network traffic to protect any data breached while initating the onsite hacking.
 This is to ensure that the program is not flawed. </br>

 ### Hardware Used
 - 4-Port USB hub